WoollyMittens/photo-map/README.md

 + `npm install` - Installs the prerequisites.
 + `gulp import` - Re-imports libraries from supporting projects to `./src/libs/` if available under the same folder tree.
 + `gulp dev` - Builds the project for development purposes.
-+ `gulp prod` - Builds the project for deployment purposes.
++ `gulp dist` - Builds the project for deployment purposes.
 + `gulp watch` - Continuously recompiles updated files during development sessions.
-+ `gulp serve` - Serves the project on a temporary web server at http://localhost:8000/ .
++ `gulp serve` - Serves the project on a temporary web server at http://localhost:8500/.
++ `gulp php` - Serves the project on a temporary php server at http://localhost:8500/.
 + `node node_scripts/importexif.js` - Imports EXIF data and creates a JSON cache file.
 + `node node_scripts/importgpx.js` - Imports GPS data and creates a JSON cache file.